Josef-Friedrich/ansible-module-gitupdater/README.md

 ```
 > GITUPDATER    (gitupdater.py)

-  gitup https://github.com/earwig/git-repo-updater is a console script that allows you to easily update multiple git repositories at once.
+  gitup https://github.com/earwig/git-repo-updater is a console script that allows you to easily update multiple git
+  repositories at once.

 Options (= is mandatory):

+- cleanup
+        Clean up the repositories that have been deleted.
+        [Default: False]
-= path
+- path
         Full path to the git repository.
-        (Choices: )[Default: []]
-        version_added: 1.0
+        [Default: False]
 - state
         State of the gitup configuration for this repository.
 The git repository itself is not affected.
         (Choices: present, absent)[Default: present]

-        version_added: 1.0
+Requirements:  git-repo-updater

 EXAMPLES: